 I start with firm tofu because of its nutrition compared to extra firm.
 I usually buy 1 lb bricks of Azumaya brand tofu, it is what my store has.
 I am not a vegan or vegetarian, so there are probably better brands out there, but I haven’t gone looking.
 I usually do 3-4 tofu bricks at a time.
 I probably eat a fair bit of this stuff after I smoke it.

 The base marinade is what I use as a base for most Asian sauces.
 I learn the ingredients in some wok cookbook.

 - 1/4 cup rice wine vinegar

-Mix these two together and you got what I have found to be a pretty perfect flavor for the inside of the tofu that matches well with the smoke flavor you get on the outside.
+Mix these two, and you got what I have found to be a perfect flavor for the tofu inside that matches well with the smoke flavor you get on the outside.

 - Drain the tofu

 - Place the tofu on a paper towel and fold the paper towel over

 - Let it sit for 30 minutes, and place something heavy on it if you like, I find the paper towels soaked just by letting it sit.